 My question?
 Is WordPress unstable?
-Is our web hosting company Hostinger, a huge worldwide provider, unstable?
+Is our web hosting company Hostinger, a substantial worldwide provider, dangerous?
 I can’t seem to get a definitive answer to these questions.
 But, this continues to happen from time to time.
 If you see we’re down, please check back later, knowing our web people are working to find a permanent solution.
-We always know when this happens, since WordPress sends me a message.
+We always know when this happens since WordPress sends me a message.
 Immediately, regardless of where we are and what we’re doing, we report it.

-Our site is huge with well over 3000 posts and 40,000 photos.
+Our site is huge, with well over 3000 posts and 40,000 photos.
 This may be a contributing factor.
-One may say, well, Amazon is a thousand times larger than us and they don’t go down.
+One may say, well, Amazon is a thousand times larger than us, and they don’t go down.
 Well, they are spending millions of dollars a year to maintain their site.
-Obviously, we are not.
-Since we make so little revenue from our site, recently we added more advertising in an attempt to offset some of our web-related expenses.
+We are not.
+Since we make so little revenue from our site, recently, we added more advertising to offset some of our web-related expenses.

 The sun has become hidden behind white fluffy clouds as we’ve sat here over the past hour.
-We’ve been watching the weather and the condition of dirt roads in order to embark on a drive through Marloth Park and eventually to Kruger National Park.
+We’ve been watching the weather and the condition of dirt roads to embark on a drive through Marloth Park and eventually to Kruger National Park.
 It may rain after all.

-Plus, it’s awfully fun to be on a self-drive in this massive national park and be able to stop at a restaurant overlooking the Sabie River, often rife with wildlife, a view to be savored while dining.
+Plus, it’s enjoyable to be on a self-drive in this massive national park and be able to stop at a restaurant overlooking the Sabie River, often rife with wildlife, a view to be savored while dining.
 Photo ops are abundant in this area.
-Soon, we’ll go on a day’s outing, as the dirt roads dry up more and more, not only here in Marloth Park but also in Kruger.
+Soon, we’ll go on a day’s outing as the dirt roads dry up more and more, not only here in Marloth Park but also in Kruger.

 Today, we’ll spend the bulk of the day booking plans for April 9th, firming up all the details.
 A vital aspect of booking any travel plan at this point is to become well aware of Covid-19 requirements and restrictions.
-No traveler would want to discover, upon arriving in another country, that a 14-day quarantine was required.
+Upon arriving in another country, no traveler would want to discover that a 14-day quarantine was required.
 This would be a fiasco.

 Enjoy your day!